m3mnoch/.plan/README.md

 this whole thing is about to get crazy, y'all.  non-fungible tokens are going to blow up everything we know.

 ---

+woot!  guess who just poured himself a highball of jameson cask mates, stout edition while he writes the rest of this blog post?!?